MINT College: History

 The school was established in December 2010 by the former president of the Cultural Center of the Philippines and University of the East, Baltazar Endriga.
 It offers senior high school tracks and college-degree programs centered on the disciplines of business, arts and technology.
 The Commission of Higher Education of the Philippines (CHED) accredited the degree programs in 2015.

 In 2016, MINT College has offered academic tracks for senior high school.
 The school follows the Education 3.0 curriculum that prepares students to come up with their own startups and project ventures as part of learning.
 This nontraditional setup allows practical application of the theories learned from the selection of courses offered by the school.
 In 2018, the School of Fashion opened, in partnership with Lesley Mobo, a London-based Filipino fashion designer.

 Facilities

 Its facilities include color-coded lecture rooms with interactive boards, LCD screens equipped with Apple TV, a recording booth and studio, a theater, and a café.

 Programs

-The school offers specialized college-degree programs, a certificate program and three senior high school tracks.
-There are courses are offered with a flexible schedule for working students.
+The school offers specialized college-degree programs, a certificate program, and three senior high school tracks.
+There are courses that are offered with a flexible schedule for working students.
 Scholarships are funded by the school itself and are available for application.